Trixie Belden and the Killifish Point Mystery

 "Well, we should get going.
 Dad wanted to take Moms on a ride down by the river this afternoon and stop for tea, and we Beldens promised that we would watch Bobby."

-At Brian’s words, the Bob-Whites immediately started to pack away their belongings, and Trixie was glad that Mart didn’t have a chance to interrogate her further.
+At Brian’s words, the Bob-Whites immediately started to pack away the picnic detritus, and Trixie was glad that Mart didn’t have a chance to interrogate her further.
 She may have been too hasty to jump to the conclusion that the two men she had seen were looking for buried pirate treasure, but she knew there was something more going on than met the eye.
 Somehow, in some way, those two men were connected to each other.
 She could feel it in her bones.

 * * *

 That evening after dinner, Trixie sat on the porch swing on the Wheeler veranda, reading a Lucy Radcliffe romance/mystery novel and absent-mindedly rubbing Patch’s velvety ears.
 Honey was inside finishing some thank you letters she was writing as part of her duties as her mother’s secretary, and Trixie had quickly realized that this was not a task with which she could help her friend.
-Not wanting to distract her, she had borrowed one of Honey’s Lucy books and settled down with Jim’s dog Patch to wait for her friend.
+Not wanting to distract the aspiring secretary, she had borrowed one of the Lucy books Honey had but she didn’t and settled down with Jim’s dog Patch to wait for her friend to finish with her exercise in penmanship and good manners.

 She had only been there for about fifteen minutes when Jim joined her on the swing.